iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 2 reviews"/>
 </p>

+> Bluetooth is always on but the app tells me to turn it on!
+Same after restarting the device and checking Bluetooth status<br> :date: __2020-12-30 18:52:58__

 > Got a notification to say i was in contact and had to isolate.
 Only problem was i had been in contact the 10th.
 First told of it the 23rd with 1day left to isolate.
 Its reliant on people updating the app with their test results and if they dont do that then nobody knows<br> :date: __2020-11-23 21:34:22__

 > I had hoped that this app would provide useful timely and accurate information to users.
 Instead I see that the statistics are not kept up to date.
 By way of example today is 05/11/20 but the R number estimate is from 16/10/20.
 Come on people for the sake of credibility must do better!<br> :date: __2020-11-05 23:37:19__